 Parents of a dependent undergraduate student may borrow funds under this loan program on behalf of the student.
 Parents can borrow up to the cost of education minus other financial aid the student receives.
 Parents must have a good credit history to qualify.
-The interest rate for the 2021-22 PLUS was a fixed interest rate of 6.28%.
+Contact the Apache Enrollment center or visit studentloans.gov for current interest rates.
 Payments begin within sixty (60) days from the date of full disbursement, with a \$50 minimum payment per month.
 Parents must submit a Parent PLUS Application completed at www.studentloans.gov.